 Stanford Foxton Jonssen did blow into town, but he was unnoticed by this chief rival, KJ Johnsstone as I reveled in the languid breezes that blew through my work place, before 7:30 P.M.
 They were rough, cold wet, as the gentle rains poured down.
 They came from the west the traditional direction at that time of the year, October through March, the time that the sea was too rough for ships the biggest thing that mankind could present to the power of Neptune, pagan God of the sea.
 They came limping in to be repaired at that season because otherwise they would fail and be destroyed.

 We helped them, gave them the needed sustenance that babies need to survive, we repaired them in their lessor months of commence.
 My hands contracted as the bolts of electricity coursed through my body, the sound of the “old guys'” behind the big lights laughing as the shock went through me registering into my future.
 I wanted that future to be mine at that time but knew that my time was then.
 Knew that I was “that guy” and had shown it to be so, was there because I had earned my place.
 The ” Old Guys” knew that it was true, though they didn’t stoop to say it.
 I didn’t care.
 It was water off my hip boots that contained three Bud’s in one leg and three in the other.
 And a sack in the watch pocket.
-I knew that the job was the thing and he was there for it.
+I knew that the job was the thing and I was there for it.

-The mild breeze that blew Stanford into town was welcoming in that it didn’t warm up the Bud’s that had been placed on the blocks on the apron of Dry Dock #2 at Bethlehem Steel Ship Building Facility at San Francisco, CA. They were welcome later that night, as the cold that came close to midnight was intense, not so bad as it would be at 6:00 A.M. was always the case.
+The mild breeze that blew Stanford into town was welcoming in that it didn’t warm up the Bud’s that had been placed on the blocks on the apron of Dry Dock #2 at Bethlehem Steel Ship Building Facility at San Francisco, CA. They were welcome later that night, as the cold that came close to midnight was intense, not so bad as it would be at 6:00 A.M. as was always the case.
 That night we had a four foot swell that washed onto the apron.
 We laughed because the 1,000 ton ship that we worked under did not move one wit.
 The four foot swell did not reach us as we drank the beers.
 As the brews were consumed I felt a twitch of something that I might have been concerned with if I had been someone else.